 "But I made peach cobbler and everything!"
 Margaret frowned dramatically.

 Lori Jean sneered, "Don't eat it, Enos.
 It's probably got Margaret cooties in it!"

 "You ain't one to talk!
 You're about as useful as a sidesaddle on a pig!"

 When the slapping started, Enos was right smack in the line of fire, as usual.

 "Ow!
-Ding dant it!
-You two just quit!
-Stop it now!
-What's wrong with ya'?"
+Ding dang it!
+I said cut it out!
+What's wrong with you?"